TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/funding.md

 - 2003-04: Andrew McKevitt

 ### Sergeant Major William F. Berger Prize Endowed Fellowship for War and Society
-Responsibilities will be dedicated to advancing the History Department’s concentration in War and Society, primarily as a teaching assistant in the course War and Peace, if it is being offered.
+Responsibilities will be dedicated to advancing the History Department’s concentration in War, Empire, and Society, primarily as a teaching assistant in the course War and Peace, if it is being offered.
 As is the case with a conventional assistantship, awardees will not be expected to work more than 20 hours per week.
-The prize includes a stipend.
+The prize includes a stipend of at least $2,000.
 Continuing students apply to the Director of Graduate Studies **by December 15 for a fellowship for the next academic year**.
-Please include an update CV, a letter of recommendation from anybody that may attest to the applicant’s relevant abilities and qualifications, and a 1-2 page statement on the applicant’s abilities to successful serve in this role.
+Please include an updated CV, a letter of recommendation from anybody that may attest to your relevant abilities and qualifications, and a 1-2 page statement on your abilities to successfully serve in this role.

+**Previous Recipients:**
 - 2019-2020: Rhiannon Amato

-**Previous Recipients:**
 - September 2015 – Alexandre Caillot
 - October 2014 – Thomas Reinstein
 - September 2012 – Steven Elliott